Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Theoretical Results

-The next result shows that statistical guarantees of $\hat{\tau}_{\adj, 2}$ parallel to those under the randomization-based framework in Theorem \ref{thm:HOIF-CRE, randomization-based} continue to hold under the i.i.d. super-population framework.
-We mention in passing that this result has been obtained in previous works by one of the authors of this article \citep{liu2017semiparametric, liu2020nearly, liu2023hoif}, so we omit the proof.
+The next result shows that statistical guarantees of $\hat{\tau}_{\adj, 2}$ parallel to those under the design-based framework in Theorem \ref{thm:HOIF-CRE, design-based} continue to hold under the i.i.d. superpopulation framework.
+We mention in passing that this result has been obtained in previous works by one of the authors of this paper \citep{liu2017semiparametric, liu2020nearly, liu2023hoif}, so we omit the proof.